-Though WSEX is no longer a popular betting site, due to being at least high 6-figures in debt, unlicensed and most likely insolvent, their history of is great importance when discussing US sport betting sites.
+Though WSEX is no longer a popular betting site and upon updating this page noticed they removed their website, due to being at least high 6-figures in debt, unlicensed and most likely insolvent, their history of is great importance when discussing US sport betting sites.
 You see, back in the late 1990’s when online betting was brand-new every gambling website was making claims about their legality.
 This is because legal experts had advised that so long as the website was licensed abroad and conducted all transactions from within that jurisdiction they were untouchable by US authorities.
 The story of WSEX founder Jay Cohen, as well as Antigua’s battle with the US is one of great heroics, a man and a company willing to take on the US government on more than one occasion.
 Unfortunately, these GREAT AMERICANS soon learned this is no longer our ancestors’ United States; this here is their story.

 Jay Cohen’s Background